tdwg/website/content/pages/conferences/2022/index.md

 ## Schedule

 The conference will take place 17–21 October with full days of events starting at 9 AM ([UTC+3; EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) in Sofia, Bulgaria.
+A welcome reception on Sunday evening, 16 October is included in registration.

 The in-person conference registration includes a full-day field trip to [Rila Monastery](https://whc.unesco.org/en/list/216/), a UNESCO World Heritage site, on Wednesday 19 October.

+**Pre-conference excursions** are available, see [details](https://www.tdwg.org/conferences/2022/local-info/#excursions).
+See also options for [sightseeing and museums](https://www.tdwg.org/conferences/2022/local-info/#sightseeing_1) to visit during your stay.

 ## Working Sessions